Religion and Civil Society

 The necessity to reconsider early Islamic conquests through documents of Christian- Byzantine origin and not unequivocally written in Arabic highlights the historical unsuitability that early Jihadism, as it has surfaced in contemporary, emerged from the beginning.
 On the contrary this debate should bring us to reconsider the contemporary perspective that Islamic violence and conquering campaigns moulded from the beginning an Islamic caliphate with a broad religious identity.

-This project received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement (Ref.
+Between June 2017 and May 2019, this project received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement (Ref.
 746451).